Mqxx/Minecraft-Server/README.md

 ### Download Purpur MC

-Next, we download the latest minecraft server .jar file.
+Next, we download the latest Minecraft server .jar file.
 Which server .jar you use is up to you.
 In this guide I will use [purpurmc][link-purpurmc-minecraft].
 However, you can also use a pure [vanilla][link-vanilla-minecraft] server.
 The steps are the same.

 <!-- info: how to use SFTP programms -->
 > ![badge-info][badge-info]<br>